Gbankz/Gbankz/README.md

 - 👋 Hi, I’m @Gbankz
-- 👀 I’m interested in Cloud|UI/UX|Computer Networking
+- 👀 I’m interested in Fronted Web development
-- 🌱 I’m currently learning UI/UX with Zuri x I4G
+- 🌱 I’m currently learning Software Engineering with ALX
-- 💞️ I’m looking to collaborate on Product Design
+- 💞️ I’m looking to collaborate on Product Design/Frontend Web Development
-- 📫 How to reach me twitter(@pwetyrapprotege)|IG(Gbanksreps)|LinkedIN(www.linkedin.com/in/ayibaemi-bank)
+- 📫 How to reach me twitter(@Godsveryownbae)|IG(Gbanksreps)|LinkedIN(www.linkedin.com/in/ayibaemi-bank)

 <!---
 Gbankz/Gbankz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.